The Princess and the Pea (2002 film): Plot

-The raven plans to tell everyone of the birthmark, but is intercepted when Laird and Helsa capture and imprison him.
+The raven plans to tell everyone about the birthmark but is intercepted when Laird and Helsa capture him.
 He escapes with the help of Fearless and interrupts the wedding, revealing the truth.
 Hildegard is forced to show her foot at the behest of everyone as evidence, which shows a birthmark similar to Daria’s, but before the wedding can continue, Rollo's dog, Winthrop, licks her foot, revealing the birthmark to be paint.
-Before telling everyone of the real claimant to the title, Laird shows up, holding Daria hostage.
+Before telling everyone about the real claimant to the title, Laird shows up, holding Daria hostage.
 He tries to eliminate Rollo by throwing a chandelier on top of him, but he is rescued by Heath, who was seemingly killed.
-Miraculously, he regains consciousness and demands the release of his daughter, angering his brother.
+Miraculously, he regains consciousness and demands the release of his daughter.

-Laird, along with Helsa and Hildegard, flee with Daria accompanying them.
-He sets up a trap to get rid of Rollo, whom he knows to be following him.
+Laird, along with Helsa and Hildegard, flee, with Daria accompanying them.
+He sets up a trap to get rid of Rollo, whom he knows is following him.
 Thanks to Fearless setting off traps, Rollo confronts Laird and survives another assassination attempt.
 Atop the castle’s tower, Rollo finds Hildegard holding Daria hostage, threatening to toss her over the fence.
-Laird knocks Rollo off the edge, causing him to dangle for dear life, and orders Plague to end him.
+Laird knocks Rollo off the edge, causing him to dangle for dear life.
 Thankfully, Rollo is saved by Sebastian and Daria.
-Together, they defeat Laird by throwing him into the moat below, just before he is about to attack Rollo yet again.
+Together, they defeat Laird by throwing him into the moat below, just before he is about to attack Rollo.
 When Hildegard attempts to kill Daria, and she nearly falls to her demise, Rollo saves Daria.
-Fearless scares Hildegard, who also falls in the moat.
+Fearless scares Hildegard, who also falls into the moat.
 Laird, Helsa, and Hildegard are then arrested for their transgressions.
-Fearless (who was initially cowardly in the beginning of the film) finally lives up to his name by helping the crew defeat Hildegard.
+Fearless, who was initially cowardly at the beginning, finally lives up to his name by helping the crew defeat Hildegard.

 Rollo and Daria are reunited.
-The prince introduces her to Heath, who have not seen her since her infancy.
-Heath is delighted to see that Daria grew up to be just like Mariana, and celebrates his reunion with his real daughter at last.
-The couple marry in the ancient kingdom and live happily ever after.
+The prince introduces her to Heath, who has not seen her since her infancy.
+Heath is delighted to see that Daria grew up to be just like Mariana.
+Rollo and Daria marry in the ancient kingdom and live happily ever after.